Software development fundamentals

 If vulnerabilities cannot be resolved by software developers in a timely manner via patches or updates, software developers should provide advice on how, to the greatest extent possible, the likelihood of vulnerabilities being exploited can be reduced, the impact of vulnerabilities being exploited can be reduced or both.

-Vulnerabilities identified in applications are publicly disclosed (where appropriate to do so) by software developers in a timely manner.
+Vulnerabilities identified in software are publicly disclosed (where appropriate to do so) by software developers in a timely manner.

-Vulnerabilities identified in applications are resolved by software developers in a timely manner.
+Vulnerabilities identified in software are resolved by software developers in a timely manner.

 Control: ISM-1909; Revision: 0; Updated: Dec-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A